$0 United States Curriculum Matching Matrix — Find the Right Curriculum for Your Child's Learning Style, Budget, and Worldview

 You can.
 The information exists — scattered across Cathy Duffy's 1,000+ individual review pages, dozens of YouTube channels, hundreds of Reddit threads, and thousands of Facebook group posts.
 Here's what it actually costs to assemble it yourself:

-• No hidden cost data.
-No free resource systematically lists the true system cost of every curriculum.
-Publishers show the base price; blogs mention shipping occasionally; no one compiles the consumable workbook refills, required manipulatives, and annual subscription renewals into a single comparable number.
-You'll discover those costs after you've already committed.
+• No hidden cost data anywhere.
+No free resource — not Cathy Duffy, not Reddit, not any blog — systematically lists the true system cost of every curriculum.
+Publishers show the base price.
+Nobody compiles the consumable workbook refills ($10-$20 per level per year), required manipulatives ($30-$80), and shipping ($15-$35 per order) into a single comparable number.
+You discover those costs after you've committed.

 • Conflicting advice without context.
 "We love Math-U-See!" from a parent of a visual learner and "Math-U-See was terrible" from a parent of a kinesthetic learner are both honest — and both useless without knowing which learner type your child is.
-Free advice is anecdotal.
-A matrix is systematic.
+Facebook groups give you 30 opinions from 30 parents with 30 different children.
+That's not research.
+It's noise.

 • Outdated pricing.
 Blog posts from 2020 still rank on Google with prices that are 30-40% lower than today's actual cost.
 The Matrix reflects current 2025-2026 pricing — not a snapshot from three inflation cycles ago.